 “The screen of my iPhone lights up: “Stephan has sent you an image”.
 Not much later another WhatsApp notification pops up: “This is definitely the lightest bike related package I’ve ever received”.
 Curious as I am I unlock my phone to take a look at the image Stephan sent me.
 It turned out to be a picture of a package from CarbonWorks with a bottle cage in it.
 If I was willing to try it?
 Sure!

 Specs: a feitherweight cage

-The CarbonWorks bottle cage consists two convoluted fibre composite tubes made out of carbon fibre and was designed and developed specially for high performance cycling.
-The bottle cage has a sleek design, weights only 8 grams and comes with two black anodized aluminium screws.
+The CarbonWorks bottle cage consists of two convoluted tubes made out of carbon fibre and was designed and developed especially for high performance cycling.
+The bottle cage has a sleek design, weights only 8 grams and comes with two black anodized aluminium bolts.
 Mounting it onto the frame is very easy due to the flexible hole centre distance (60-70mm).

 Eight grams of carbon might not be your first choice for a bottle cage on an adventure bike.
 You might even wonder what a lightweight bottle cage like this has to do on ViaVelo.
 Well, we wondered: why use a ‘heavy’ aluminium or steel bottle cage when there is a lightweight carbon alternative that’s supposed to be reliable as well?

 Let’s test the hell out of this thing!